urbit/urbit.org-reloaded/content/privacy.md

 ### Contact information

-Tlon is responsible for processing your information.
-If you have any questions, comments, or concerns about our processing activities, please email us at [privacy@tlon.io](mailto:privacy@tlon.io).
+Urbit Foundation is responsible for processing your information.
+If you have any questions, comments, or concerns about our processing activities, please email us at [urbit@urbit.org](mailto:urbit@urbit.org).

-_Last Updated:_ September 12, 2018
+_Last Updated:_ August 5, 2023